p-lr/MapCompose/Readme.md

 https://github.com/p-lr/MapCompose/assets/15638794/de48cb1b-396b-44d3-b47a-e3d719e8f38a

 The sample below shows the relevant part of the code.
-We can still add regular markers (not managed by a cluster), such as the red marker in the video.
+We can still add regular markers (not managed by a clusterer), such as the red marker in the video.
 See the [full code](demo/src/main/java/ovh/plrapps/mapcompose/demo/viewmodels/MarkersClusteringVM.kt).

 ```kotlin